Archive for the 'Cities' Category

 Monday, October 2nd, 2006

 I spent Thursday wandering through Montreal’s lower-St. Laurent neighbourhood (and beneath it in the Metro – the only subway I know of with rubber wheels) making audio recordings.
 The aural pull of a walk like this leads to a very different experience of the city.
-You move slowly, adopting odd strides at times [...]
+You move slowly, adopting odd strides at times to avoid […]